marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-interoperability-with-other-languages.rst

   where the C code intended for interoperating with the Fortran code then  uses ``#include "foo.h"``.

-.. index:: c-prototypes-external

-.. index:: Generating C prototypes from external procedures
+.. index:: c-prototypes-external, Generating C prototypes from external procedures

 .. option:: -fc-prototypes-external